odoo/documentation/accounting/receivables/customer_invoices/deferred_revenues.rst

 .. note::

-	In some version of Odoo 9, besides checking this option, you need to install the "Revenue Recognition Management" module.
-If you are using Odoo 9, you might check if the module is correctly installed.
+	In some version of Twenty20 9, besides checking this option, you need to install the "Revenue Recognition Management" module.
+If you are using Twenty20 9, you might check if the module is correctly installed.

 Define deferred revenue types